swilliams11/apigee-monetization-demo/README.md

 However, a developer can continue to use the plans they purchased previously without interruption, even if they don't accept the new terms and conditions.

-## Monetization in Developer Portal
+## Change which role has access to the Monetization Role in Developer Portal
 The default monetization settings require the developer to be included as a 'Monetization Administrator' so that they can see the 'Monetization' menu.
 If a developer does not have access to this menu then they will not be able to purchase any rate plans.

 ![monetization menu](images/monetization-menu.png)